COVID-19 pandemic in Tennessee: December 2020

 In a December 20 televised speech, Governor Bill Lee emphasized his support for mask usage but rejected calls to impose a statewide mask mandate.
 He made the speech following reports that Tennessee was experiencing one of the country's worst new coronavirus case rates per person.
 He explained his viewpoint, saying, "Many think a statewide mask mandate would improve mask wearing, many think it would have the opposite effect...This has been a heavily politicized issue.
 Please do not get caught up in that and don't misunderstand my belief in local government on this issue.
 Masks work and I want every Tennessean to wear one."
 Governor Lee added new limits to indoor public gatherings via his new executive order announced during the same speech.
 Lee limited all indoor public gatherings to 10 people; religious services, weddings, and funerals excepted from this requirement.
 Additionally, Lee asked Tennesseans to avoid gathering for Christmas outside of homes and encouraged Tennessee businesses to allow employees to work remotely or require masks for employees.

 On December 23, Governor Lee extended Tennessee counties' authority to mandate masks through February 27.

 January 2021

-On January 2, health officials in Hamilton County sent 75-year-old citizens home after waiting in line for four hours to receive the vaccine against COVID-19, and then they administered vaccines to politicitally-connected family and friends.
+On January 2, health officials in Hamilton County sent 75-year-old citizens home after waiting in line for four hours to receive the vaccine against COVID-19, and then they administered vaccines to politically connected family and friends.

 On January 29, the state of Tennessee announced it had partnered with Walmart to ensure that it is feasible for all people in Tennessee to get the coronavirus vaccine.
 Walmart will open at least 20 vaccination centers in its West Tennessee stores.